-The bill would excuse the buyer from resorting to a dispute resolution process before asserting the presumption if no qualified process was available or if the buyer failed to receive timely notification of the availability of the process.
+EGISLATIVE INTENT SERVICE The bill would excuse the buyer from resorting to a dispute resolution process before asserting the presumption if no qualified process was available or if the buyer failed to receive timely notification of the availability of the process.

-In addition the buyer could assert the presumption if he were dissatisfied with the decision of the dispute resolution by their own appeal procedures.
+In addition the buyer could assert the presumption if he were dissatisfied with the decision of the dispute resolution process or if the warrantor failed to fulfill promptly the terms of that decision.